 BDVS’ goal is to support woman and children to reach a stage where they are safe and free from fear of domestic and family violence.
-We provide a range of services, including information and referral, crisis support, practical assistance, advocacy, counselling and emotional support.
+We provide a range of services, including information and referral, crisis support, practical assistance, advocacy and emotional support.

 We work to provide a safe environment in which people can access our services, providing support in the way that best meets need - over the phone, on-line, or by visiting in the home or at a safe place in the community.

 BDVS is working towards an integrated approach both internally for families, women and children and externally with other organisations committed to the same goals.
 Our service is based on the beliefs that: